William Hulme's Grammar School: Harris House, Hardraw

 The school, through the J.G.
 Bird Trust, owned a former school and attached headmaster's house in the village of Hardraw, near Hawes, Wensleydale.
 School parties frequented this listed building, known as Harris House, to take part in outdoor pursuits.
 Built in 1875, it closed as a school in the 1960s and was bought by WHGS, which at the time owned several centres similar to but smaller than this.
 The centre was known as Hulme House until 1993, when W. C. Harris, an Old Hulmeian, left £50,000 in his will for the renovation of the property.
 The house was then renamed after its principal benefactor.
-Harris House has now been sold.
+Harris House has now been sold and is now a holiday let.